sumn2u/learn-javascript/en/strings/substring.md

 The `substr()` method takes in:

-Parameters: Here the StartIndex and EndIndex describe the part of the string to be taken as a substring.
+* **parameters**: Here the StartIndex and EndIndex describe the part of the string to be taken as a substring.
 Here, the EndIndex is optional.
-Return value: It returns a new string that is part of the given string.
+* **return value**: It returns a new string that is part of the given string.
 JavaScript code to show the working of `string.substring()` function:

 ```javascript
 //Example 1: